espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

 ![Outlook configuration](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/imap-smtp-configuration/5.png)

+!!! note

-Note: If you have **2FA** enabled for your Microsoft account, you need to create app password and use it in Espo instead of your main password.
+    If you have **2FA** enabled for your Microsoft account, you need to create app password and use it in Espo instead of your main password.
 More info [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-and-two-step-verification).

 ## Yahoo